 Florence, or “Firenze” in Italian, is one of Italy’s most visited cities and is known for:

-- Artistic masterpieces.
-It has some of the world’s most famous paintings, sculptures and architectural wonders from artists like Leonardo da Vinci and Michelangelo.
-In fact, Florence is sometimes called an “open-air museum”.
+- Artistic masterpieces – It has some of the world’s most famous paintings, sculptures, and architectural wonders from artists like Leonardo da Vinci and Michelangelo.
+Florence is called an “open-air museum” for this reason.

-- Historic centers.
-Florence’s historic center is a UNESCO World Heritage Site and has a charming main square surrounded by narrow streets.
+- Historic centers – Florence’s historic center is a UNESCO World Heritage Site with a charming main square surrounded by narrow streets.

-- Culinary prowess.
-Florence is in the Tuscany region, known for high-quality wine and local dishes like Florentine steak.
+- Culinary prowess – Florence is in Tuscany, known for high-quality wine and local dishes like Florentine steak.

 The best time to visit Florence is during the spring or fall season.

-- The spring season (March to April) has cooler temperatures ranging from 45 °F to 75 °F and fewer crowds.
+- Spring (March to April) – The spring season has cooler temperatures ranging from 45 °F to 75 °F and fewer crowds.
 It’s a great time to visit the gardens and outdoor piazzas.
 I visited Florence in May and enjoyed the warm, but not hot, weather.

-- The summer season (June to August) is the peak season with temperatures ranging from 60 °F to 90 °F. During this time, expect long lines and big crowds for Florence’s top attractions.
+- Summer (June to August) – The summer months are the peak season, with temperatures ranging from 60 °F to 90 °F. Expect long lines and big crowds for Florence’s top attractions.

-- The fall season (September to October) has temperatures ranging from 50 °F to 80 °F, making it a great time to enjoy wine in the Tuscan countryside.
+- Fall (September to October) – The fall has temperatures ranging from 50 °F to 80 °F, making it a great time to enjoy wine in the Tuscan countryside.

-- The winter season (November to February) is the low season with temperatures of 35 °F to 55 °F. You’ll experience fewer crowds and it’s a good time to be indoors in all the art galleries and restaurants.
+- Winter (November to February) – Winter is the low season with temperatures of 35 °F to 55 °F, so you’ll experience fewer crowds.
+It’s a good time to be indoors in all the art galleries and restaurants.

 💰 Is Florence Expensive To Visit?

-Being one of the major tourist cities of Italy, Florence is moderately expensive to visit.
+Being one of Italy’s major tourist cities, Florence is expensive to visit.

-- A mid-range budget traveler can expect to spend $160 a day in Florence.
+- Mid-range budget travelers can expect to spend about $160 a day in Florence.

-- A budget traveler can expect to spend $100 a day in Florence.
+- Budget travelers can expect to spend about $100 a day in Florence.

 Getting Around Florence

-Walking is how I primarily got around the city.
-It takes about 30 minutes to walk across the historic center.
+- Walking – Florence is a pedestrian-friendly city, so many attractions are reachable on foot.
+I primarily got around the city by walking.
+It takes about 30 minutes to walk across the entire historic center.

-Florence doesn’t have a metro system, but it does have a bus and tram system.
-Its bus system is called ATAF and it’s efficient and budget-friendly.
-Each bus ride costs less than $2 USD.
+- Bus and Tram – Florence doesn’t have a metro, but it does have a bus and tram system.
+The bus system is called ATAF, and it’s efficient and budget-friendly.
+A single ride costs less than $2 USD.

-Florence has white-and-black taxis, but they’re fairly expensive and you’ll need to find a taxi-designated area to ride in one (hailing a taxi in Florence is illegal).
+- Taxis – Florence has white-and-black taxis, but they’re fairly expensive, and you’ll need to find a taxi-designated area to ride in one.
+Hailing a taxi from a non-designated area is illegal).

-Florence technically has Uber, but it’s more like private drivers for hire and very expensive compared to taxis.
+- Uber – Florence has Uber, but they’re more like private drivers for hire and very expensive compared to taxis.

-This Florence map has all the recommended places in this post, organized by itinerary date.
+This map has all the recommended places in the Florence travel itinerary below.

 3-Day Itinerary for Florence